Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Methods

 \section{Methods}

-In this section, we build a formation model of Earth embryos, self-consistently connecting the primordial solar system nebula to the observed nebular signatures of non-radiogenic $^{22}$Ne in the Earth's deep mantle.
-We use the following nomenclature to describe the internal structure of Earth embryos, as depicted in Figure \ref{fig:structure_diagram}.
-The rocky interior consists of a silicate mantle that overlays an iron core, and the mantle + core structure accretes a surrounding gaseous envelope which we solve for with structure equations.
-As shown in Section \ref{sec:results}, our calculations yield an atmosphere divided into a convective interior and a radiative exterior.\footnote{Hydrodynamical studies \citep{Lambrechts_2017,Popovas_2018,Bethune_2019,Moldenhauer_2021,Bailey_2023} of envelope-disk interactions report an additional advective outer layer in the super-Earths/sub-Neptunes regime, within which recycling flows from the disk restrict the envelope to $\sim 30\%$ of its radius.
+In this section, we build a formation model of Earth embryos, self-consistently connecting the primordial solar system nebula to the observed nebular signatures of $^{22}$Ne in the Earth's deep mantle.\footnote{ $^{22}$Ne is effectively non-radiogenic in the mantle, as total nucleogenic production \citep[$\sim 1.3 \times 10^{-18} {\rm mol/g}$ according to][]{Yatsevich_1997} is negligible relative to the bulk mantle inventory \citep[$\sim 5 \times 10^{-15} {\rm mol/g}$ according to][]{Marty_2012}.} We use the following nomenclature to describe the internal structure of Earth embryos, as depicted in Figure \ref{fig:structure_diagram}.
+The rocky interior consists of a silicate mantle that overlays an iron core, and the mantle + core structure accretes a surrounding gaseous envelope for which we solve with structure equations.
+As shown in Section \ref{subsec:gas_accretion}, our calculations yield an atmosphere divided into a convective interior and a radiative exterior.\footnote{Hydrodynamical studies \citep{Lambrechts_2017,Popovas_2018,Bethune_2019,Moldenhauer_2021,Bailey_2023} of envelope-disk interactions report an additional advective outer layer in the super-Earths/sub-Neptunes regime, within which recycling flows from the disk restrict the envelope to $\sim 30\%$ of its radius.
 Repeating the advection calculations of \cite{Savignac_2024}, we find that atmospheric recycling can be ignored in this study of Earth embryos, since the additional advective layers rapidly cool, rendering them effectively indistinguishable from the otherwise near-isothermal radiative outer envelope. }

 We first develop in Section \ref{subsec:gas_accretion} a gas accretion calculation of primordial atmospheres atop Mars to Earth-sized rocky protocores embedded in the primordial nebula.
 We subsequently compute in Section \ref{subsec:dissolution} the dissolved concentration of nebular Ne in the silicate mantle, regulated by the thermal state of the mantle-envelope boundary.
-Only a selection of runs for rocky interior masses less than $0.5M_\oplus$ are presented in Section \ref{sec:results}, as this subset of our simulations are the one yielding relevant results to the problem at hand.
+Only a selection of runs for rocky interior masses $\leq 0.4M_\oplus$ are presented in Section \ref{sec:results}, as this subset of our simulations are the one yielding relevant results to the problem at hand.

 Our calculations work under the assumptions that Earth embryos remain at fixed orbital distance during gas accretion and that dust grains do not contribute to nebular opacities.
 Both assumptions are valid in a late-stage gas-depleted (but not gas-empty) environment, which we confirm to be a preferred solution a posteriori, see Section \ref{subsubsec:late_stage_formation}.
 Potential opacity contributions from dust grains are discussed in Section \ref{subsubsec:gas_rich_formation}.
 Lastly, our model is constructed such that embryos with equal interior volatile concentrations coalesce, preserving their composition from the initial to the final stage of the Earth's assembly (see Section \ref{subsec:Earth_final_assembly}).